-- This section deals with all specific requirements, definitions, and limitations for Region 1A year-end awards only. - All other rules apply. - B. Annual/Year-end Awards - General: In order to qualify for annual awards for Region 1A, the competing horse or rider must have completed at least one ride during the current ride year. - 2.
-National Awards - National Championship: In Open Division in Heavyweight, Lightweight and Junior Classes a horse shall be declared a National Champion when both of the following requirements are met within any consecutive three-year period in which rides are held - (1) Awarded one first place for the class in which the horse is entered at the ride(s). - (2) Accumulated 36 points. - a) When the entire Open Division at any given ride has ten or fewer competitors, points will be established after merging all horses in all classes into one combined class.
+- This section deals with all specific requirements, definitions, and limitations for Region 1A year-end awards only. - 2.
+All other rules apply. - B. Annual/Year-end Awards - General: In order to qualify for annual awards for Region 1A, the competing horse or rider must have completed at least one ride during the current ride year. - National Awards - a.
+National Championship: In the Open Division Adult and Junior Classes, a horse shall be declared a National Champion when both of the following requirements are met within any consecutive three-year period in which rides are held - (1) Awarded one first place. - (2) Accumulated 36 points. - a) When the entire Open Division at any given ride has ten or fewer competitors, points will be established after merging all horses in all classes into one combined class.
 Then scores for each horse will be ranked from highest to lowest, and points will be awarded based on the horse's placing in this combined class.
 In the case of tie scores, equal points will be awarded to the tie scores.
-Points will be based on the number of starters (See Table Section 9 C). - b) When the entire Open Division at any given ride has eleven or more competitors, points will be awarded according to placings in each class, based on the number of starters (See Table Section 9 C). - b.
-National Championship: In the Competitive Pleasure Division, a horse shall be declared a National Champion when both of the following requirements are met within any consecutive three-year period in which rides are held. - (1) Awarded one first place. - (2) Accumulated 36 points. - a) When the entire Competitive Pleasure Division at any given ride has ten or fewer competitors, points will be established after merging all horses in all classes into one combined class.
+Points will be based on the number of starters (See Table Section 9 C). - b) If the rider is no longer age-eligible, points earned as a Junior during the applicable 3-year period can be applied to the new Adult class. - c) When the entire Open Division at any given ride has eleven or more competitors, points will be awarded according to placings in each class, based on the number of starters (See Table Section 9 C). - b.
+National Championship: In the Competitive Pleasure Division in Adult and Junior Classes, a horse shall be declared a National Champion when both of the following requirements are met within any consecutive three-year period in which rides are held. - (1) Awarded one first place. - (2) Accumulated 36 points. - a) When the entire Competitive Pleasure Division at any given ride has ten or fewer competitors, points will be established after merging all horses in all classes into one combined class.
 Then scores for each horse will be ranked from highest to lowest, and points will be awarded based on the horse's placing in this combined class.
 In the case of tie scores, equal points will be awarded to the tie scores.
-Points will be based on the number of starters (See Table Section 9 C). - b) When the entire Competitive Pleasure Division at any given ride has eleven or more competitors, points will be awarded according to placings in each class, based on the number of starters (See Table Section 9 C). - Regional Awards - a.
-Regional awards are given for combined horse and rider team. - b.
-All points for rides in which the same horse and rider combination competed, will be added together and the placings determined by the most points. - c.
-Regional championships in all divisions and classes (See Section 4first through sixth place, will be awarded annually on the basis of points awarded within the designated region of the horse and rider (See Section 1 B5).
+Points will be based on the number of starters (See Table Section 9 C). - b) If the rider is no longer age-eligible, points acquired as a Junior during the applicable 3-year period can be applied to the new Adult class. - c) When the entire Competitive Pleasure Division at any given ride has eleven or more competitors, points will be awarded according to placings in each class, based on the number of starters (See Table Section 9 C). - 3.
+Regional Awards - a.
+Regional awards are given for combined horse and rider team. - All points for rides in which the same horse and rider combination competed, will be added together and the placings determined by the most points. - c.
+Regional championships in all divisions and classes (See Section 4) first through sixth place, will be awarded annually on the basis of points awarded within the designated region of the horse and rider (See Section 1 B5).